Diamond Cut Grading Simplified: A Basic Course

 - Visit one or more local jewelry stores or contact them by phone and tell them you would like to know their prices for a 3/4 carat solitary round brilliant cut diamond ring, or the price of an equivalent unmounted stone.
 They should have several levels of quality from which to choose.

-- For each level, record the data supplied on its certificate regarding the 4Cs: carat, color, clarity, and cut.
+- For each level, record the data supplied on its grade report regarding the 4Cs: carat, color, clarity, and cut.
 You really don’t need the data on color and clarity, but they will think you are some kind of a nut if you don’t ask.

 - Ask for the following information from their grading report: diameter, height, crown angle, and pavilion angle, and any other information or notations they would like to give you.
 At a minimum, you should get data for diameter and total height or depth.